timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 By extending the points regime to address last mile user conversion, LRTs organically obtain longer user deposits, helping them manage duration.
 Simultaneously they can provide AVSs seeking users greater support in advancing their growth objectives.

 Our proposed LRT design space aims to give everyone more of what they want.
 AVSs get more liquidity and users alongside their security contract.
 Depositors get more rewards and are able to immediately utilize those rewards if a Pendle-style option is available.
 Meanwhile, LRTs are safer and make more money by attracting more deposits, engaging with a greater number of high quality AVSs, and charging for additional lines of business beyond security.
 Fundamentally, the way we achieve this is by recognizing that LRTs are not liquid instruments in the same way LSTs aim to be.
-Thus building financial primitives that incorporate some notion of duration, and building a depositor-base that has longer-term conviction is essential.
+Thus, building financial primitives that incorporate some notion of duration and building a depositor-base that has longer-term conviction are essential.

 # Next steps